-The summer season in Fort Collins is extraordinarily beautiful and is by far one of the best times of the year to plan a trip.
-Fort Collins offers a variety of things to do during the summer season such as hiking, biking, fishing, rafting, SUP'n, live outdoor music and so much more.
+Summer in Fort Collins is by far one of the best times of the year to plan a trip, thanks to its beautiful weather and wide variety of fun things to do outdoors — hiking, biking, fishing, rafting, SUP'n, live outdoor music and so much more.
 Pick and choose from the following categories to create your perfect Fort Collins summer itinerary for a long weekend visit, a full week or even longer.
 There’s no shortage of fun to be had. .
 Plan your Summer Vacation to Fort Collins here.

 If you want to familiarize yourself with the true beauty of mountain landscapes and natural wonder in Fort Collins then the campgrounds are your best bet.
 Whether you’re looking for public or private campgrounds, family-friendly camping, or RV Parks, there are numerous areas to set up camp close to town or in the ruggedness of the mountains.

 To simply put it, the Cache la Poudre River is special.
 This magnificent river is surrounded by enormous cliffs and fascinating rock formations, covered in ponderosa and lodgepole pine trees, sage brush, mountain mahogany and aspen – the canyon is nothing short of a fairy tale.
 And, did we mention the Poudre River also happens to be Colorado’s only nationally designated “Wild & Scenic” river.
-Colorado Highway 14, the road which follows alongside much of the river, is a designated Colorado Scenic and Historic Byway as well.
+Colorado Highway 14, the road which follows alongside much of the river, is also a designated Colorado Scenic and Historic Byway as well.
 The drive is nothing short of spectacular.

 Wander around Fort Collins' well-established Old Town area, which is designated both a national and local-historic district with 28 historical buildings.
 As you stroll, you might notice a strong resemblance to Disneyland’s Main Street USA.
 We’re delighted to say it was designed with downtown Fort Collins in mind!
 The Old Town area is lined with local boutiques, antique shops, cafes, retail stores, and candy and confectionery shops that are sure to please everyone.